-As a family's income increases, the amount of PHA subsidy goes down.
-If the amount of HCV assistance provided by the PHA drops to zero and remains at zero for 180 consecutive calendar days the family's assistance terminates automatically.
+As a family's income increases, the amount of the housing assistance payment decreases.
+If the amount of assistance provided by the CCHA is reduced to zero, the family's assistance terminates automatically 180 days after the last HAP payment.

-If a participating family receiving zero assistance experiences a change in circumstances that would cause the HAP payment to rise above zero, the family must notify the CCHA of the changed circumstances and request an interim reexamination before the expiration of the 180-day period.
+If a participating family receiving zero assistance experiences a change in circumstances that would result in a HAP payment to the owner, the family must notify the CCHA of the change and request an interim reexamination before the expiration of the 180-day period.